keycloak/keycloak/misc/CrossDataCenter.md

 Event 'CLIENT_CACHE_ENTRY_REMOVED', key '193489e7-e2bc-4069-afe8-f1dfa73084ea', skip 'false'
 ```

 This is just a starting point and the instructions are subject to change.
-We plan performance improvements especially around performance.
+We plan various improvements especially around performance.
 If you
 have any feedback regarding cross-dc scenario, please let us know on keycloak-user mailing list referred from [Keycloak home page](http://www.keycloak.org/community.html).